CECLAVÍN PHOTOVOLTAIC PLANT

 The Ceclavín photovoltaic plant, our third photovoltaic project in Extremadura

-Iberdrola group is commissioning its third photovoltaic project in the Extremadura municipalities of Ceclavín and Alcántara (Cáceres province).
-With an installed capacity of 328 MW, it will supply energy to a population equivalent to 175,385 homes/year and prevent the emission of 110,000 tonnes of CO2 a year.
+Iberdrola group has commissioned its third photovoltaic project in the Extremadura municipalities of Ceclavín and Alcántara (Cáceres province).
+With an installed capacity of 328 MW, it supplies energy to a population equivalent to 175,385 homes/year and prevent the emission of 110,000 tonnes of CO2 a year.

 This huge plant has more than 850,000 modules and 168 inverters and includes the construction of a substation and a high-voltage line over 18 kilometres long.

 The project will supply clean energy to the 9,000 supply points of Orange's own network in Spain for a period of 12 years through a Power Purchase Agreement (PPA), a long-term power supply contract that will enable the telecommunications operator to keep its promise to use emissions-free energy nationwide.
 The Ceclavín plant will account for half of this consumption (200 GWh/year).

 With an investment of around €250 million, the installation has been a major boost for local employment.
 At peak construction times, more than 1,140 people from nearby communities have worked on the site.
 Around 60 % of the employees involved in the installation are from Extremadura.